Last Updated: March 8, 2025

 Here are some of our favorite places to have drinks:

 - Phillips Brewery: Phillips has been making craft beer before craft beer was a thing.
-Their beers are always solid, the space is fun and welcoming, and we enjoy their pretzels too!
+Their beers are always solid, the space is fun and welcoming, and we enjoy their delicious and reasonably priced snacks!

 - Herald Street Brew Works: Herald Street Brew Works is a newer brewery located downtown with indoor and outdoor space.
 We enjoyed their IPA and ISA.